PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 # Description

-GooglePay is a fast and secure one-click payment method.
-Using GooglePay, the buyer can pay using:
+Google Pay is a fast and secured one-click payment method.
+Using Google Pay, the buyer can pay using:

 1) Tokenized card.
-In this case, when you click on the G-Pay button, a token is generated, token then must be passed to the Auth method.
+In this case, when you click on the G-Pay button, a token is generated, then token must be passed to the Auth method.
 And that is all.

 2) Non-Tokenized card.
 In this case, you should generate the token, pass it to the Auth method, and go through the 3ds authentication procedure.